Adding lyrics and chords to your songs

 Here are some additional notes about adding lyrics and chords:

-- You can display your lyrics in two columns if you edit your layout, tap the document viewer, tap its options button in the top right corner, and set Content to 2 Columns.
+- You can display all lyrics in two columns if you edit your layout, tap the document viewer, tap its options button in the top right corner, and set Presentation to 2 Columns.
 Or you can set the number of columns for individual songs with the Presentation setting that appears below the Lyrics field on the song edit page.

 - If you are using an external display with an iOS device, that display will mirror your entire screen by default.
 Alternatively, you can set Settings > General Settings > External Display to Document, and then the external display will only show the lyrics and chords when you view them from within a show.
 Your show layout does not need to include a document viewer to use this feature, so you could view a list-only layout or other information on your device display and lyrics on your external display.